isomerpages/moh-hcc/index.md

 image: /images/isomer-logo.svg
 permalink: /
 notification: "[COVID-19] We are looking for Doctors to support Home Vaccination Team & Seniors Engagement Programme.
-If you are able to support, please sign up now!"
+If you are able to support, please join us now!"
 sections:
   - hero:
       title: SG Healthcare Corps